mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 not expressions.
 This means they cannot be used in assignment statements.
 For example, `var j = i++` is not allowed.

+The and (`&&`) and or (`||`) operators short-circuit like in most programming languages.
+This means that if the result is known by only evaluating the left expression, the right expression is not evaluated.

 ### Keywords

 The Go language has 25 keywords which is less than most languages.